2nd Lt. Marshall Howard Kennady Jr.

 Next, Marshall was boarded onto the Enoura Maru.
 On January 8, 1945, this ship also came under attack, by five American fighters, while it sat in Takao Harbor, Formosa.
 The ship was not marked with "red crosses" to indicate it was carrying POWs.
 Three bombs from the planes hit the ship killing over 400 POWs.
 The ship was sunk while docked at Takao.
 Those who survived this attack were boarded onto a third ship.

 The final ship that Marshall boarded was the Brazil Maru.
 It was on this ship that he finally made it to Japan.
 He was held as a POW at Fukuoka #1-D where he died on February 19, 1945, of dysentery and malnutrition.
-After his death, his remains were cremated and placed into an urn with those of 98 other POWs who died in the camp.
+The orst of the dead from the camp listed his cause of death as "debility" or physical exhaustion.
+After his death, Marshall's remains were cremated and placed into an urn with those of 98 other POWs who died in the camp.

 After the war, on September 27, 1949, the remains of 2nd Lt.
 Marshall H. Kennady Jr. were reburied in Section 82, Site 1B-1D, in a mass grave at Jefferson Barracks National Cemetery in St. Louis, Missouri.
 He shares his grave with Capt.
 Donald Hanes of HQ Company, and 2nd Lt.
 Everett Preston of D Company, and 2nd Lt Harry Black of B Company.